 Prior to joining TSA, Walton served as the Deputy Chief Administrative Officer at the U.S. Patent and Trademark Office, where she provided resource management support to the Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent and Trademark Office.
 Before joining the U.S. Patent and Trademark Office, Walton was Director of Civil Rights for the U.S. Department of Commerce.
 In this role, she advised the Secretary of Commerce and other department senior staff on all equal employment opportunity, diversity and civil rights matters.
 She also chaired the department’s diversity council.
 Before joining Commerce, Walton was an attorney with the U.S. Equal Employment Opportunity Commission.

-She has received a Department of Homeland Security Secretary’s Award for Diversity Management, TSA Silver Medal Award, TSA Core Values Award and a U.S. Department of Commerce Silver Medal Award.
+Walton has received a Department of Homeland Security Secretary’s Award for Diversity Management, TSA Silver Medal Award, TSA Core Values Award.
+Additionally, Walton received the TSA Trailblazer Award in recognition of pioneering efforts toward the advancement of women.
+While at the U.S. Department of Commerce, Walton received a Silver Medal Award and two Bronze Medals.
 She is also a graduate of the National and International Security Program at Harvard University’s John F. Kennedy School of Government.